-Bearing Construction
+Abutment Construction

 In the purlin input you can select settings for rafter roof constructions.
 You can modify or create these settings using the browser button at the right end of the drop-down list.

-Depending on the selection of the construction type you can set either a corbel construction or a bearing construction.
+Depending on the selection of the construction type, you can set either a corbel construction or a bearing construction.
 For the bearing construction the following settings are available:

 Post ID number: The ID number determines the material of the post.
 Using the button at the end of the field you can branch into the database and select a material.